SravyaVadapalli/Adobe-India-Hackathon25/Challenge_1b/README.md

   - `challenge1b_input.json` describing the **persona**, **task**, and **document list**

 ### Processing
-- PDFs are parsed using `pdfminer.six`
+- PDFs are parsed using PyMuPDF (fitz), a lightweight and fast PDF parser, to extract textual content page by page.
 - Relevant content is extracted based on the persona and task
 - Sections are ranked based on relevance using keyword matching, embeddings, or other logic